dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/identity-resolution.md

 No-tracking queries do not perform identity resolution because doing so impacts the performance of streaming a large number of entities from a query.
 This is because identity resolution requires keeping track of each instance returned so that it can be used instead of later creating a duplicate.

-Starting with EF Core 5.0, no-tracking queries can be forced to perform identity resolution by using <xref:Microsoft.EntityFrameworkCore.EntityFrameworkQueryableExtensions.AsNoTrackingWithIdentityResolution%60%601(System.Linq.IQueryable{%60%600})>.
+No-tracking queries can be forced to perform identity resolution by using <xref:Microsoft.EntityFrameworkCore.EntityFrameworkQueryableExtensions.AsNoTrackingWithIdentityResolution%60%601(System.Linq.IQueryable{%60%600})>.
 The query will then keep track of returned instances (without tracking them in the normal way) and ensure no duplicates are created in the query results.

 ## Overriding object equality